8sphere/EightSphere.BlackLists/README.md

 # EightSphere.BlackLists
-Orchard CMS module to block incoming request by IP or by referer
+Orchard CMS module to block incoming request by IP or by referer.
+Can be helpful to prevent referer spam.